She Went to the Races: Plot

-Dr. Ann Wotters, working at the Brockhurst Institute of Research in Los Angeles, is devastated when she learns that her uncle, Dr. Homer Pecke, will be let off because the institute can't afford to keep him on staff and his research project running.
+Dr. Ann Wotters, working at the Brockhurst Institute of Research in Los Angeles, is devastated when she learns that her uncle, Dr. Homer Pecke, will be let go because the institute cannot afford to keep him on staff and his research project running.
 The institute would need another $20,000 to afford Pecke's services.

-Ann and her uncle's colleagues Dr. Gurke, Dr. Pembroke and Dr. Collyer, put their sharp heads together to come up with a plan to raise the money needed.
+Ann and her uncle's colleagues Dr. Gurke, Dr. Pembroke and Dr. Collyer try to come up with a plan to raise the money.
 They get unexpected help from the institute janitor, who has had recent success at the racetrack.
-To ensure their wins at the racetrack, the uncle's scientist colleagues try to come up with a fool proof formula to foresee which horses will win the races.
+They try to come up with a foolproof formula to foresee which horses will win the races.
 The four scientists then decide to try their "luck" at the Pasadena racetrack.
 They discover that there are no available hotel rooms left in the city, but Ann manages to persuade the staff of a hotel to let her into the room reserved for Steve Canfield, who is a race horse owner.
 When Steve checks in, Ann persuades him to let her keep one of the rooms in his suite.

-Steve's old girlfriend and horse owning colleague Hilda is also staying at the hotel.
+Hilda, Steve's old girlfriend and horse owning colleague, is also staying at the hotel.
 She is keen on reuniting with Steve, but Ann and Steve are starting to get romantically involved.
 Meanwhile, the three other scientists are trying to decide which horse to bet on and eventually decide on Steve's horse, Mr. McGillicudy.
 When Steve hears about this, he tries to persuade Ann not to bet on his horse, afraid that he will be blamed for her losing money if his horse loses.